sarg3nt/certified-kubernetes-security-specialist/01 Cluster Setup and Hardening/03 Authentication.md

 - Application end users
 - Bots / Machines

-Here we will talk about users accessing the cluster, not the end user applications.
+Here we will talk about users accessing the cluster, not the end user applications
-We have two types of users, humans and bots.
+We have two types of users, humans and bots

-Kubernetes does not manage "Human" end users, it relies on other authentication mechanisms such as LDAP.
+Kubernetes does not manage "Human" end users, it relies on other authentication mechanisms such as LDAP
 Kubernetes can manage bot accounts using "Service Accounts"

 The `kube-apiserver` manages all access to the Kubernetes cluster weather it be via `kubectl` or the API directly.

-The `kube-apiserver` supports the following authentication mechanisms.
+The `kube-apiserver` supports the following authentication mechanisms

 - Static Password File
 - Static Token File